Boats thrown ashore, press box at high school field blown over as nor’easter thrashes South Shore

 Wind gusts in the area topped 70 mph, knocking out power to tens of thousands of homes and businesses.

+“It’s kind of like swimming against the tides.
+The winds were really powerful,” said Lieutenant Michael Lopes.
+“We’ve had a lot of downed trees, downed power lines, and some poles as well and they’ve made a lot of the streets impassable.”

-The press box at Alumni Field in Cohasset was also blown off the stands and into the parking lot.
+The press box at Alumni Field was also blown off the stands and into the parking lot.
 It has been deemed a total loss.

 Trees all over the South Shore were uprooted, including a gigantic tree on Cohasset Common that blocked Highland Avenue.